 This native perennial gets its name from the shape of its unusual flowers, which resemble the heads of snapping turtles.
 It's a good choice for heavy, wet soils and spreads to form dense colonies of upright stems bearing pink, rose, or white flowers from late summer into fall.
 It grows best in some shade, but tolerates full sun with adequate moisture.

 Culver's root is imposing and elegant, with vertical spires of whitish blue flowers against dark foliage.
-Planted in full sun with humus-high soil that remains moist, they may reach a whopping 7 feet tall; where the soil is dryer, they stay a little more compact.
+Planted in full sun in humus-rich soil that remains moist, they may reach a whopping 7 feet tall; where the soil is drier, they stay a little more compact.

-These diminutive wildflowers are charming, shaped like an open bowl in white, lavender, purple, or pink.
-They get their name from the evergreen three-part leaves, with a shape reminiscent of the human liver, pointed or rounded on their ends and often with a deep purple cast.
-In the wild the plants grow in deep leaf litter in deciduous woodlands.
-Liverleaf is excellent in shady rock gardens or woodlands where the soil is humus-rich.
+These diminutive wildflowers set bowl-shaped white, lavender, purple, or pink blooms.
+They get their name from the evergreen three-part leaves shaped somewhat reminiscent of the human liver—pointed or rounded on their ends and often with a deep purple cast.
+In the wild, the plants grow in deep leaf litter in deciduous woodlands.
+Liverleaf is excellent in shady rock gardens or woodlands where the soil is rich with humus.